 Informal negotiations: If you have a civil rights matter, you can try to resolve it outside of court.
 This may occur before or after a lawsuit has been filed.
 This process generally requires both sides to meet with a mediator and provide a detailed accounting, including evidence and witness statements supporting their case.
-A successful mediation ends with both parties signing an agreement in which the employer agrees to pay the employee and the employee agrees to give up his or her right to sue.
-A skilled lawyer must help you negotiate the best resolution possible.
+A successful mediation ends with both parties signing an agreement in which the employer agrees to pay the employee and the employee agrees to give up her right to sue.
+A skilled lawyer can help you negotiate the best resolution possible.

 Private lawsuit in civil court: You may be able to take your civil rights issue to civil court.
 You or your attorney will need to file a written legal complaint that explains what wrongdoing occurred, the harm that was done and how the opposing party was responsible for the civil rights violations.
 You will have the burden of proving the legal elements of the charge have been met.
 Because this is generally a lengthy and sometimes arduous process, considerations include the amount of potential damages and strength of your evidence.

-Claim with the government: The government is responsible for enforcing civil rights laws.
-So, if your rights have been violated, you can ask the government to conduct an investigation into your allegations.
-Once you file your claim, the agencies will determine where and how the case will be handled.
-Note these always have a very short timeline: if you don’t file in a matter of months, you can lose your claim in most circumstances.
+Claim with the government: If your civil rights have been violated, you can ask the government to conduct an investigation into your allegations.
+Once you file your claim, the government agencies will determine where and how the case will be handled.
+Many individuals opt to hire private attorneys to also represent them, even if a government agency elects to file a lawsuit.

 Protecting Your Rights

 If your civil rights have been violated in the workplace, it is important that you begin documenting the events that occurred and the policies or procedures that violated your rights.
-Contact a Los Angeles employment lawyer at Strong Advocates to review the details of your case help you determine the best possible course of action.
+Contact a Los Angeles employment lawyer at Strong Advocates to review the details of your case and help you determine the best possible course of action.
 Call us at (800) 870-9886 to schedule your consultation.